What is a Content Management System?

 Personally, I use Wordpress to power my website and many of my client sites, because it gives me the ability to design everything exactly how I want it, and I can utilize the extensive library available for more complex demands.

-The system is built into my design and that lets me create gallery pages on the fly, add images, delete images, add text areas to pages, edit the navigation, and I use it to create blog articles, just like this one.
+The system is built into my design and that lets me create gallery pages on the fly, add and/or delete images, add text areas to pages, edit the navigation, and I use it to create blog articles, just like this one.

 While Wordpress is my preferred choice, there are many options available, and sometimes it just takes a little bit of exploring and using demos to find what really works for you.
 The best feature of any CMS though is that it allows you to make updates to your website and the content from any computer with an internet connection.
 All you need is the admin login, and a browser.
 There’s no special software required and usually you don’t have to know how to code (although it can really help you).
 If you can use Microsoft Word you can typically use a CMS interface.